Ellora Vigyan Mancha: Prominent body donors (deceased)

 The Ellora Vigyan Mancha extends help to organs and body donors (after death) and sends to Gauhati Medical College and Hospital, Assam Medical College, Tezpur Medical College and Hospital, Barpeta Medical College and Jorhat Medical College and Hospital.

-Awards and Recognitions
+Awards and recognitions

-On 1 May 2018,on the occasion of Hemchandra Barua Memorial Day the Ellora Vigyan Mancha was awarded with Hemkosh Pran Devananda Baruah Samaj Chetana Award by Sadin-Pratidin group.
+On 1 May 2018, on the occasion of Hemchandra Barua Memorial Day, the Ellora Vigyan Mancha was awarded with Hemkosh Pran Devananda Baruah Samaj Chetana Award by Sadin-Pratidin group.
 Again in May 2022, Bhabaprasad Chaliha Trust conferred prestigious Maanavata award to the organization.
 Apart from these, the Organization has received various other recognitions such as appreciation award from Assam AIDS Control Society for organizing blood donation campaigns across Assam.

 Publications

-The Ellora Vigyan Mancha has been publishing its quarterly journal the ‘Samikshan' regularly since the last Conference held in October, 2016.
+Ellora Vigyan Mancha has been publishing its quarterly journal the ‘Samikshan' regularly since the last Conference in October, 2016.
 Moreover, it has published few booklets on Health and Superstition, Astrology and Astronomy, etc. apart from two books on Hemchandra Barua and Ancient Indian Science (translated).